datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 ![DataHub copy token](assets/datahub-copy-token.png)

-7. Go back to the tab were you have VSCode terminal waiting for your input and paste the copied token.
+7. Go back to the tab were you have VS Code terminal waiting for your input and paste the copied token.
 Press Enter.

 8. You can validate that the connection was correctly configured by running `datahub check server-config`: